-- If you still haven’t received this email after checking your Spam folder, return to the Email panel in your Squarespace site, and click Send Invitation next to your email address.
+- If you don't find the email in your Spam folder, return to the Email & G Suite panel in your Squarespace site, click the user you created, and then click Send Invitation or Reset Password.

 Step 3 - Complete setup in G Suite

-- You’ll be logged into your new G Suite inbox.
+- You'll be taken to your new G Suite inbox.

 Note: If you’re not taken directly to an inbox, are asked to verify your domain, or if you see a message that says your email addresses aren't set up, visit Troubleshooting G Suite.